Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors: Ideas on a generalisation to rational trees with almost reduced Artin cycle

-In preceding sections, our reference point for constructing root systems and linear free divisors was the vertex with weight $3$ and of coefficient $1$ in the Artin cycle $Z$ of the rational triple tree.
-Hence a generalisation of these trees will naturally be the rational $m$-tuple trees having multiple vertices with weight $\geq 3$ and their coefficients $1$ in the Artin cycle of the tree.
-Such a tree is of the form given in Figure \ref{fig-quasi} below
+{ In preceding sections, we constructed the root systems and the linear free divisors corresponding to a rational triple tree by considering specially its unique vertex with weight $3$ and coefficient $1$ in the Artin cycle $Z$ of the tree.
+Here we will consider the rational $m$-tuple trees ${\cal R} $ in which there are multiple vertices with weight $\geq 3$ and $1$ as their coefficients in the Artin cycle of ${\cal R}$.